stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

 upgrade.
 As described in the introduction to this page that will involve rebuilding the login and control nodes to the new image then re-running the `site.yml` playbook to reconfigure the cluster.
-That process is disruptive in that users have no access via SSH or Open Ondemand while it is occuring.
+That process is disruptive in that users have no access via SSH or Open Ondemand while it is occurring.
 However there is no need to drain compute nodes and create reservations etc.

 Triggering rebuild jobs is done using the following playbook: